npm/documentation/CONTRIBUTING.md

 1. `npm install` to download Gatsby, our theme, and the dependencies
 2. `npm run develop`: starts the test server at `http://localhost:8000`.
-3. Update the content - it's MDX, which is like markdown - in the `content` directory.
+3. Update the content - it's MDX, which is like Markdown - in the `content` directory.
 4. Review your content at `http://localhost:8000`.
 (Gatsby watches the filesystem and will reload your content changes immediately.)